How to Apply

 - During admission reviews, first consideration may be given to Arkansas residents.
 Highly qualified applicants from out-of-state are strongly encouraged to apply and may successfully compete for admission.
 The Program is committed to admitting and graduating qualified candidates from diverse groups.

-- The application cycle for the Physician Assistant Program will open on April 27, 2016.
+- The application cycle for the Physician Assistant Program is now open.
 There are two applications required: one through CASPA and one for the UAMS College of Health Professions.
-These applications will not open until April 27, 2016.
 Links to the applications are below:

 - CASPA: https://portal.caspaonline.org